 This evergreen tree is the symbol of immortality, so much so that its resin was used to purify, sterilize, embalm things that one wanted to preserve over time.
 Its resin was also used in censers to purify the sacred space of the temple, to evoke the eternal.

 The trees, which are rich in resin, were used as funerary or Christmas trees.
-The resin tears of the pine are the blood of Attis, according to a Greek myth.
+The resin tears of this tree are the blood of Attis, according to a Greek myth.
 A beautiful young man whom Cybele fell in love with and became a priest of his temple with a vow of chastity.
 But Sangaride, a seductive nymph, led Attis to break the vow.

-Dr. Bach uses the pine flowers for those who tend to self-destruct because of their guilt feelings, who feel guilty of breaking a rule or a vote.
+Dr. Bach uses its flowers for those who tend to self-destruct because of their guilt feelings, who feel guilty of breaking a rule or a vote.
 Attis / pine can teach that repentance and forgiveness can be reborn as pure and fragrant as it is.

 There are at least seventy species of pine, sober, long-lived plants that are content with poor soils.